 Cloud Security Best Practices

 Unpatched software applications are the easy targets of hackers, so never ignore them.
 For this, you may need to have a third-party patch management specialist for your organization.
 It can regularly look for updates, can test, and finally implement them.

-Organizations need to have a clear picture of who is accessing their data, how, when and where it is accessed?
-Your data can be at risk and they need take control of that.
-There are various tools available that provide useful analysis and forensics and can implement various access policies.
-Also, their data leakage prevention (DLP) tools stop any transfer or movement of sensitive data via the cloud applications or email.
+Organizations must know who is accessing their data.
+Your data can be at risk, and they need to take control of that.
+There are various tools available that provide useful analysis and forensics and can implement multiple access policies.
+Also, their data leakage prevention (DLP) tools stop any transfer or movement of sensitive data via cloud applications or email.

 Your organization can get the services of CloudCodes.
-It is a cloud security start-up founded in 2011, which provides cloud security solution to enterprises. gControl and SSO1 Single Sign on (SSO) are its two popular products..
-While gControl secures only Google Apps, the new SSO1 supports multiple enterprise cloud applications.
-These include SalesForce, Zoho, DropBox, and Freshdesk; apart from the earlier Google for Work.
-SSO1 gives capabilities of IdP like self-password, password management and multi-factor authentication (MFA).
-The MFA uses the fingerprint reading capability of Smartphones to give biometric authentication.
-It also supports anti-phishing feature that empowers you to restrict entry to login page in the base country or the IP address.
-Thus, access to the applications from countries that are infamous for hacking or phishing attacks can be easily restricted.
+It is a cloud security start-up founded in 2011, which provides a cloud security solution to enterprises.
+CloudCodes for Business is a popular product.
+While CloudCodes for Business secures not only the Google Apps, but also supports multiple enterprise cloud applications.
+These include Salesforce, Zoho, Dropbox, and Freshdesk, apart from the earlier Google for Work.
+CloudCodes for Business gives capabilities of IdP like self-password, password management, and multi-factor authentication (MFA).
+The MFA uses the fingerprint reading capability of Smartphones to provide biometric authentication.
+It also supports the anti-phishing feature that empowers you to restrict entry to the login page in the base country or the IP address.
+Thus, access to applications from countries that are infamous for hacking or phishing attacks can be easily restricted.